burstack/skyfarms/README.md

 ## Getting Started

-+Contact our team at SkyFarms.io, for a brief introduction, leave us your contact and get your login
++Contact our team at SkyFarms.io, leave us your contact and start create a project

-+Create a project, post us your wireframe and wait for our thumbs up to proceed
++Post us your wireframe and wait for our thumbs up to proceed, we´ll grant you access, as a contributer, to our GIT repository

 +Setup your development environment